fuzzthink/presentations/README.md

 Presentations using [remark](https://github.com/gnab/remark) with custom style sheet.

-You can view these slides <a href="http://johnleung.com/presentations/">here</a> or download the pdfs.
+You can view these slides <a href="http://johnleung.com/presentations/">here</a>.
+Pdfs are made available as well.

 To view them locally, clone repo and open the following links in browser:
 - State of Cross Platform Development (2015): \<PATH>/cross-platform-dev/slide.html